FIRS Advert

 3. Addressing Brain Drain due to Malicious Healthcare Political Interference:

 Nigeria’s healthcare sector is experiencing a surge in brain drain, with many healthcare professionals leaving the country in search of better opportunities.
 Dr. Adeboye needs to address the root causes of brain drain, including poor working conditions, and lack of opportunities for career advancement for young Doctors and medical practitioners.
 A typical example under the last Minister of State for Health was the accusation of pushing for a female friend of his (Dr Unogu Ngozi) who failed her interview during the examination as Medical Director of the Federal Neuropsychiatric Hospital Enugu, as against one Dr. Andrew Orovwigbo, who we learnt emerged victorious in the interview and examination conducted, yet denied his right.
 The lady was given a substantive letter after failure because she bragged prior to this day that failure can triumph over merit.
 She actually got it.
 Nobody can tell how Dr Alausa did it.
-Is it any manipulation of the President, Chief of Staff or the SGF?
+Is it any manipulation of the Kitchen Cabinet the former Minister bragged about?
 Did he forge the result already in the open and told Mr President a different thing as the basis of his recommendation.
 Many good doctors have left because of Mr Kitchen cabinet manner of settling official issue.
 He must reverse the appointment letter based on merit just to show his kind objectivity on issue.

 4. Universal Health Coverage: